Arijitb98/greedyAproach/README.md

 It calls the getInputFromUser function to get the fuel units for each airport.
 It then calls minPlanesToReachLastAirport with the obtained array.
 If the result is -1, it logs a message that the last airport is unreachable.
-Otherwise, it records the minimum number of aircraft required..
+Otherwise, it records the minimum number of aircraft required.